Akali Build Guide by FalleN3

 |Lich Bane I am not a fan of Lich Bane on Akali.
 That doesn't mean that it can't be a good pick in some games, I just don't particularly like it.
 It will however, offer you some movement speed, CDR and extra burst.|

-Shuriken Flip: Akali flips backward and fires a shuriken forward, dealing 40/70/100/130/160 (+0.35 per attack damage) (+50% of ability power) physical damage to the first enemy hit and marking them.
+Shuriken Flip: Akali backflips and throws a shuriken forward, damaging and marking the first enemy hit.
+The shuriken can also hit and mark the smoke from Twilight Shroud.
 If the Shuriken reaches maximum range without hitting an enemy, or kills its enemy, it will mark the last portion of Twilight Shroud hit, if applicable.
-While a target is marked, Akali can reactivate Shuriken Flip within the next 3 seconds, causing her to dash towards the marked target, dealing 40/70/100/130/160 (+0.35 per attack damage) (+50% of ability power) physical damage.
+Akali can reactivate Shuriken Flip to dash to the marked target, damaging enemies she passes through.

 Q + AA|

 As Akali, this is your main trading combo during the laning phase.
 If need be you can add your (W) Twilight Shroud to this combo should the need arise.
 Keep an eye on your energy levels and avoid trading unless you are sure that you have enough available, especially during risky trades.